 Let $x_t \in \{0,1\}$ indicate whether buyer~$t$ purchases an item.
-Buyer~$t$’s utility is given by $u_t = (v_t - p_t) x_t$, the seller’s revenue is $r = \sum_{t=1}^T p_t x_t$, and the total social welfare which is defined as the sum of buyer utilities and seller revenue—is $r + \sum_{t=1}^T u_t = \sum_{t=1}^T v_t x_t$.
+Buyer~$t$’s utility is given by $u_t = (v_t - p_t) x_t$, the seller’s revenue is $r = \sum_{t=1}^T p_t x_t$, and the total social welfare, which is defined as the sum of buyer utilities and seller revenue, is $r + \sum_{t=1}^T u_t = \sum_{t=1}^T v_t x_t$.
 Let $P = \{p_t\}_{t=1}^{T}$ denote the vector of prices posted by an online algorithm~$\alg$.
-In the online setting, the seller must determine each price~$p_t$ without knowledge of future valuations $\{v_{t'}\}_{t' > t}$ or even the total number of arrivals~$T$.
-Since the algorithm may randomize its pricing decisions to manage uncertainty in buyer valuations and total demand, $P$ is treated as a random vector.
+In the online setting, the seller must determine each price~$p_t$ without knowing the values of future arrivals $\{v_{t'}\}_{t' > t}$ or even the total number of arrivals~$T$.
+Since the algorithm may randomize its pricing decisions to manage uncertainty in buyer values and total demand, $P$ is treated as a random vector.

 For an instance $I = \{v_t\}_{t=1}^T$ of \oksrisk, let $\alg(I, P)$ denote the random variable representing the total social welfare achieved by algorithm~$\alg$ on instance~$I$ under the random price vector~$P$.
 Let $F_{\alg(I, P)}$ be the cumulative distribution function (CDF) of this random variable.
 We use CVaR as our risk metric as it is tail-sensitive, coherent, and convex, which makes it tractable for optimization~\cite{bookFinance,stochasticBook}.
 Following the standard definition in~\cite{bookFinance,stochasticBook}, we define \cvar\ as follows: \begin{definition} Given $ \delta \in (0,1]$ and for a reward-type random variable~$X$, we define \cvar as